Route Overview

 If you’re traveling:

-- Avoid night driving, especially through Kogi State corridors.
+- Avoid night trips, especially through Kogi State corridors.

 - Keep valuables discreet and travel with ID.